Toa Payoh ritual murders: Murders

 The police found a scattered trail of blood that led to the seventh floor of Block 12.
 Stepping into the common corridor from the stairwell, Inspector Pereira noticed an eclectic mix of religious symbols (a cross, a mirror, and a knife-blade) on the entrance of the first flat (unit number 467F).
 The owner of the flat, Adrian Lim, approached the inspector and introduced himself, informing Pereira that he was living there with his wife, Tan Mui Choo, and a girlfriend, Hoe Kah Hong.
 Permitted by Lim to search his flat, the police found traces of blood.
 Lim initially tried to pass the stains off as candle wax, but when challenged claimed they were chicken blood.
 After the police found slips of paper written with the dead children's personal details, Lim tried to allay suspicions by claiming that Ghazali had come to his flat seeking treatment for a bleeding nose.
-He discreetly removed hair from under a carpet and tried to flush it down the toilet, but the police stopped him; forensics later determined the hair to be Ng's.
+He removed hair from under a carpet and tried to flush it down the toilet, but the police stopped him; forensics later determined the hair to be Ng's.
 Requesting a background check on Lim, Pereira received word from local officers that the medium was currently involved in a rape investigation.
 Lim overheard them and became agitated, raising his voice at the law enforcers.
 Hoe also started getting agitated.
 Their actions further raised the investigators' suspicions that the trio were deeply involved in the murders.
 The police collected the evidence, sealed the flat as a crime scene, and took Lim and the two women in for questioning.

 Perpetrators

 Adrian Lim

-Born on 6 January 1942, Adrian Lim (林宝龙 (林寶龍, Lín Bǎolóng, lam4 bou2 lung4)) was the eldest son of a low-income family.
-Described at the trial by his sister as a hot-tempered boy, he dropped out of Anglo-Chinese School.
-He worked in a variety of jobs, including as an informant for the Internal Security Department.
+Born on 6 January 1942, Adrian Lim (林宝龙 (林寶龍, Lín Bǎolóng, lam4 bou2 lung4)) was the eldest son of a middle-income family.
+Described at the trial by his sister as a hot-tempered boy, he was enrolled at Anglo-Chinese School (ACS) but dropped out.
+He worked in a variety of jobs, including as an informant for the Singapore government agency Internal Security Department.

 In 1962, he joined the cable radio company Rediffusion Singapore where he worked for 14 years.
 For three years, he installed and serviced Rediffusion sets as an electrician before being promoted to bill collector.
 In April 1967, Lim married his childhood sweetheart with whom he had two children.
 He converted to Catholicism for his marriage.
 Lim and his family lived in rented rooms until his 1970 purchase of a three-room flat—a seventh floor unit (unit number 467F) of Block 12, Toa Payoh.

-Lim started part-time practice as a spirit medium in 1973.
-Lim usually preyed on vulnerable girls and women, often much younger than him, from abusive or impoverished backgrounds, and with troubled lives.
+In 1973, Lim started part-time practice as a spirit medium.
+Lim usually preyed on vulnerable girls and women, often much younger than him, with little education and were from abusive or impoverished background.
 He rented a room where he attended to the women—most of whom were bargirls, dance hostesses, and prostitutes—introduced to him by his landlord.
-Lim's customers also included superstitious men and elderly females, whom he cheated only of cash.
+Lim's customers also included superstitious men and elderly women, whom he cheated only of cash.
+Lim continued these actions up until his arrest in 1981.